abdosabry21/Yallakora/README.md

 ## About

-spider built with [scrapy](https://scrapy.org/) , It gives you information about the matches on any day you want ,it take the info from [Yallakora](https://www.yallakora.com/match-center)
+spider built with [scrapy](https://scrapy.org/) to gives you information about the matches on any day you want ,it take the info from [Yallakora](https://www.yallakora.com/match-center)